arcee30/trashGame/README.md

-# Drops
+# Trash
-Drops is a game we created to raise awareness about the disparities in access to clean drinking water within the United States.
-In this game you visit three cities with different water quality issues and management, and try to catch as much clean water as you can in your bucket.
+Trash is a game we created to raise awareness about what materials go in what bin, Trash, Recycle, or Compost, a critical way the ordinary person can help the environment."

 It is written primarily in Javascript using the Phaser.IO game framework.

 Play at [www.drops.website](http://www.drops.website)! (desktop only)